Self Portrait 1904-05

 Portrait of Valery Briusov 1906

-Read the entire text of Mikhail Lermontov's The Demon at www.friends-partners.org.
+Click here to read the full text of Mikhail Lermontov's The Demon.